AsimAShah/SpaceX-Data-Science-Capstone-Project/README.md

  Build and Train Logistic Regression, SVM, Decision Tree, and K-Nearest Neighbors Classification models using the optimal hyperparameters/Cross Validation ​

-Use evaluation metrics to see how well the models perform on training data & generalize on test data
+Use evaluation metrics to see how well the models perform on training data and generalize on test data

 ---------------------------------------------------------------------------------------

 1).
 Interactive Plotly Dash App Link: https://spacexinteractdash-47f4873d7069.herokuapp.com/